PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-08 07:36:16
+Last updated: 2024-04-08 07:36:54
-Random Quote: I'm pretty much the master of handling things completely wrong. - Alex Vause
+Random Quote: Good and evil are a question of perspective - Mikkel